steeelydan/js2eel/README.md

     -   Go to `compiler` and do `npm run dev`
     -   Go to `gui` and do `npm run dev`
     -   Go to `desktop` and do `npm run dev`.
 Now, the Electron build should open.

+## Roadmap

+It would be nice to have a full-fledged DSP environment with audio playback in the end, maybe a bit like [FAUST](https://github.com/grame-cncm/faust).

+TBI:

+-   Midi support
+-   Function hoisting
+-   File imports
+-   E2E tests, especially for filehandling on desktop
+-   Dark theme / custom themes
+-   JSFX gfx, maybe with React/JSX
+-   EEL parser & compiler
+-   WebAssembly audio processing

 ## Copyrights etc.